Lawlez/dev.lwlx.xyz/README.md

 ### `yarn dev`

-Starts the development server.
-Equivalent to `next dev`.
+Starts the development server on `http://localhost:3000`.

 ### `yarn build`

-Creates an optimized build of your site.
-Equivalent to `next build`.
+Creates an optimized production build of your site.

-### `yarn export`
+### `yarn start`

-Exports your site to static files.
-All files are written to `/out`.
-Use your static file hosting service of choice (Firebase Hosting, Amazon S3, Vercel) to deploy your site.
-Equivalent to `next export`.
+Starts the production Node.js server.